remarkablegames/remarkablegames.github.io/_posts/2024/2024-02-25-itchio-butler-github-actions.md

 - Replace `directory` with the folder or `.zip` file of your built game
 - Replace `user` with your itch.io username
 - Replace `game` with your game name
-- Replace `channel` with your project type (e.g., html5, linux, windows, osx, etc.)
+- Replace `channel` with your project type (e.g., web, linux, windows, mac, etc.)

 ## GitHub Actions